CheezBoiger/CatDBMS/README.md

 # Side note
 This would most likely be like no other data base system you've seen.
 It may have both relational and object database models, but that I am not saying that it will be this exactly.
 Please, I am a noob, I'm doing this as a hobby ;.;
+cat
+dog
+bird.